xiranwang7/My-Website/index.md

 Hi, there!
 My name is Xiran.
 Welcome to my website.
 I would like to share some of my intresteing projects and little things about data analytics with you.

 I just graduated from M.S. in Statsitics program at [University of South Carolina](https://sc.edu/) in May, 2020 and I gained my B.S. in Statistics from the same school in May, 2018.
-Yasss, _GAMECOCKS_ fowever!!
+Yasss, _GAMECOCKS_ forever!!

 I am enthusiastic about analyzing data and telling stories behind numbers.
 Statistical modeling and programming are my favorite part in data analysis process.
 Especially, I am specialized at regression analysis and classification problems.